RyanNgCT/CS2106-prep/Week 5/Lecture 5 - Interprocess Communications.md

 - process $P_1$ prepares a message $k$ and sends it to $P_2$
 - $P_2$ receives $k$
 - note that message sending and receiving are usually provided as system calls

+- unlike shared memory, the processes are isolated

 **Properties**
 1. Naming $\to$ identify the other party in the communication